Mazen-eng/Jumia-country-number-validator/README.md

 ## Design Decisions

 * Using `DTOs` to encapsulate the necessary data inside one object to reduce the overhead of multiple API calls from the frontend to get the required info.
-* Applying the `SOLID` principles throughout the application.
 * Abstracting different app components by depending on `interfaces` rather than `implementations`.
-* Exposing only the required parts of the application while encapsulate and restrict access to the remaining.

 <!-- Project Structure -->
 ## Project structure